cotes2020/jekyll-theme-chirpy/_posts/2019-08-08-write-a-new-post.md

   ```
   {: .nolineno}

-> **Limitation**: Once you specify the position of an image, it is forbidden to add the image caption.
+> **Limitation**: Once the position of the image is specified, the image caption should not be added.

 ### Image shadow